GrowthGift/GrowthGift.com/1docs/conventions-style.md

  database Collection calls.
 TODO - figure out & add testing framework / conventions for this.

+### Running Unit Tests

+We need test collections, that are distinct from non-test collections, and currently we have not found a automated way to toggle this.
+So, need to uncomment any collections before running tests:

+ - packages/game/lib/collections.js

+TODO - fix this

+`meteor test-packages`

+Make sure to re-comment any collections when done testing!

 ### Templates (End to End Tests)